hraberg/mimir/README.md

          x (* x (factorial (dec x)))))
 ```

-It currently performs the match on the var arg by an arbritrary convention, and can use meta data tags to introduce new bindings in a match (this isn't working within a Mimir rule).
+It currently performs the match on the var arg by an arbitrary convention, and can use meta data tags to introduce new bindings in a match (this isn't working within a Mimir rule).
 A symbol which isn't already bound will also introduce a binding, like in `member?` above, `x` matches the actual `x` argument to the fn, but `xs` creates a new var bound to the rest.

 No performance tuning has been made - partly because there are no tests for this beast yet.